See a list of Medicine Programs by Clicking Here!

 Medical Doctor (MD) College Admission Requirements

-Students applying to a med school with the MD designation, you must use an AMCAS or American Medical College Application Service application.
-The AMCAS application contains 9 different sections including personal information, transcripts, work experience, extracurricular activities, memberships, awards, letters of evaluation, desired medical schools, written essays, and standardized test scores such as MCAT, GMAT, LSAT, MAT, and/or GRE.
+A specific application is required for students interested in applying to med schools conferring a MD designation.
+Students must utilize the AMCAS or American Medical College Application Service application.
+The AMCAS application contains 9 different sections including: 1) transcripts, 2) personal information & work experience, 3) extracurricular activities, 4) memberships, 5) letters of evaluation, 6) awards, 7) desired medical schools, 8) written essays, and 9) standardized test scores such as MCAT, LSAT, GMAT, GRE, and/or MAT.

 Several medical schools offering MD designations also offer dual degree programs like the MD/PhD or MD/MPH.
 A dual degree will serve specific purposes for the student and university with varying areas of specialty and emphasis.
 Case in point, a MD/PhD track will frequently lead students into faculty positions at medical schools, research institutes, and universities while the MD/PhD dual degree will invest in research and patient-facing activities.